patroni/patroni/docs/installation.rst

     `python-etcd` module in order to use Etcd as Distributed Configuration Store (DCS) consul
-    `py-consul` module in order to use Consul as DCS zookeeper
+    `py-consul` module in order to use Consul as DCS nomad
+    no additional Python module; Patroni uses its existing HTTP client to access Nomad zookeeper
     `kazoo` module in order to use Zookeeper as DCS exhibitor